 Dental appointments, doctor appointments, illness or hospitalization verified by a doctor’s statement.

-Vacations that are prearranged and approved by the school.
+Absences that are prearranged and approved by the school.
 Homework must be requested in advance and submitted within three days of return if the grades are to be counted.
 Work not completed and submitted within three days of returning from vacation may be counted as “zero” at the discretion of the teacher.

+Absences which will be counted as one of the 7 days per semester are but not limited to: suspensions, hair, photography appointments, illness that is not verified by a doctor’s statement, and any and all non-prearranged/preapproved absences

 Truancy